albennett/websocket-tictactoe/README.md

 # websocket-tictactoe

-A NSS individual project working with socketio in Node
+A NSS individual project working with socket.io in Node

 ##Goal